loshionbottle/Writing-Stardew-Dialogue-1.6/WritingContent.md

 	<dayOfWeek> - Shown on given day of week, no matter the year
 		- Example:
 			"Mon": "This is dialogue which will show up on Mondays"

+NOTE: <firstOrLaterYear> ONLY ACCEPTS VALUES 1 OR 2
 ```

 ## Location Dialogue